drehnstrom/dsl/challenge-clickstream/challenge-lab.md

 ## Task 1: Migrating the Data to BigQuery

-Your task is to not only migrate the data to BigQuery, but also to modify the schema so it is easy for Data Analysts to query.
+Your task is to not only migrate the data to BigQuery, but also to modify the schema so it is easy for Analysts to query.
 You could simply run an import with the Auto Detect Schema flag enabled.
 While this would work, it would be hard for most analysts to query the nested fields using SQL.

 1. Use the ititial schema as a starting point.
 Re-design the data so it would be more optimized for a BigQuery data warehouse.
 Draw a diagram of your planned schema changes.